jeffThompson/DiehardCDROM/README.md

 Included in this repo:
 * `CD-ROM`: the full contents of the original CD-ROM
+* `CDInCase.png`: a photo (the only one I could find) of the original CD in its case
+* `ConvertRandomNumberFiles.py`: a Python script for converting the CD's binary random number files into a more easily-used format
 * `Downloader.py`: the Python script used to download the FTP archive
 * `Label.gif`: label design used in the original release